 Related pages N. American cuckoo bumblebees - Is it a bumblebee? - Looks like a bumblebee - Other bees1, 2

 There are 46 species of bumblebee in north America.
+A list of all the bumblebee on this website is here.
 The body lengths are in millimetres and do not include the antennae.
 The tongue lengths are given when known as this will help in ID as a short tongued bee cannot reach the nectar of a long corolla flower unless it is nectar robbing, and a long tongued bee can forage from any flower, but will usually show a preference for complicated or long corolla flowers.
 For more on this see the tongue page.
 And the behaviour page.

 Range: Alaska to Maine, Maryland, New York, Pennsylvania, south to Wisconsin, Illinois, West Virginia, Florida, Alberta.